SecureSafe: Data centers

 SecureSafe stores customers’ data in three data centers using triple redundancy mirroring.
 The first data center is dedicated to production, the second is a hot standby and the third acts as the so-called disaster recovery center.
 The first two data centers are located in the greater area of Zürich at the company Interxion.
 The third center is located in a former military bunker in the mountains of central Switzerland.

 Features

 Password manager

 A password manager is used to store passwords.
 The passwords that are stored in SecureSafe are protected by AES-256 and RSA-2048 encryption.

 File storage

 A file storage or cloud storage is used to store files online.

 2-factor authentication

 The login method 2-factor authentication is also known from e-banking systems.
-It works by sending a one-time code to a user’s mobile every time he or she logs into a given online account.
-Even if a hacker should get to the user’s login data, the information is useless without the additional security code.
+It works by sending a one-time code to a user's mobile every time they log into a given online account.
+Even if a hacker should get to the user's login data, the information is useless without the additional security code.